kludda/docker-mqtt-automation/README.md

 $ rm -R docker-mqtt-automation
 ```

+All files associated with this app should now be removed from your host machine.

 ### Working with Docker

+A few commands as note for myself.

 #### Running containers

 See runnning containers
 ```
 $ docker ps
 ```

 #### Volumes